AdobeDocs/experience-manager-core-components.en/help/using/text.md

 The remainder of this article demonstrates the standard configuration of the Core Components Text Component with the out-of-the-box RTE configuration.

+>[!NOTE]
+>
+>Only options enabled by [UI configurations of the RTE](https://chl-author-preview.corp.adobe.com/content/help/en/experience-manager/6-4/sites/administering/using/rich-text-editor.html#main-pars_header_206036638) are available by in the Text Component.

 ## Edit Dialog {#edit-dialog}

 The edit dialog offers the standard rich text formatting tools a user would expect to compose text.